trendscenter/gift/GroupICATv4.0c/demo/gift_group_analysis/README.md

 ```

-Please refer to [fMRIprep documentation3](https://fmriprep.org/en/1.5.1/index.html) for further information on preprocessing steps and methods.
 Furthermore, we attach our fMRIprep run script to the present repository under run-fmriprep.sh.

-## `smooth_fmriprep_results.sh` and `smooth_subjects.sh` - Smooth the fMRIprep output
+## Smooth the fMRIprep output
 For a better ICA reconstruction in GIFT, we smooth the data using a Gaussian kernel.
 The core functionality is provided by `smooth_subjects.sh`: